 Forty-four years ago, Connie Marshall walked out of the Alta Ski Area ticket office grinning.
 She had just secured a job there for the winter.
-Like most college graduates, she was optimistic on life, despite having recently been passed over for the Peace Corp, and the upcoming ski season guaranteed a few months of fun before she had to figure things out.
+Like most college graduates, she was optimistic on life, despite having recently been passed over for the Peace Corps, and the upcoming ski season guaranteed a few months of fun before she had to figure things out.

 That season began Marshall's journey at one of the hallowed grounds for powder skiing, and where she became an iconic figure at Alta and in the ski industry as a whole.